microsoft/dotnet/dotnet-developer-projects.md

   * [DI Feature Tests](https://github.com/ashmind/net-feature-tests) - Tests that track commmon DI features among multiple containers
   * [dI.Hook](https://github.com/punitganshani/dI.Hook) - DI container that allows invocation using AOP
   * [DryIoc](https://bitbucket.org/dadhi/dryioc) - DryIoc is small, fast, capable IoC Container for .NET
-  * [fFastInjector](https://ffastinjector.codeplex.com/) - fFastInjector is a high-performing dependency injector, service locator, and/or IOC (inversion of control) container.
+  * [fFastInjector](https://github.com/Grax32/fFastInjector/) - fFastInjector is a high-performing dependency injector, service locator, and/or IOC (inversion of control) container.
-  * [Funq](https://funq.codeplex.com/) - A fast DI container you can understand.
+  * [Funq](https://funq.codeplex.com/) - (No Recent Updates - Still on CodePlex - 4/2018) A fast DI container you can understand.
   * [Grace](https://github.com/ipjohnson/Grace) - Grace is a feature rich Dependency Injection container in a portable class library
   * [Griffin](https://github.com/jgauffin/griffin.container) - Inversion of control container with (almost) zero configuration
   * [HaveBox](https://bitbucket.org/Have/havebox/wiki/Home) - HaveBox is a very fast and lightweight IoC containter.
 The goal is to keep it fast and light, and at the same time easy to use.